How to improve customer experience

 Arousal is a physical or psychological state referring to the way the mind and body responds to sensory stimuli.
-In a customer experience, this might include lighting, music being played, or the level of signage and distractions.
+In an in-store customer experience, this might include lighting, music being played, or the level of signage and distractions.
 The level of arousal a customer is experiencing affects their pleasure levels.

 It has been found that customers have the highest pleasure response in a medium level of arousal.
 For example, dim lighting and meagre signage could be confusing and stressful for the customer.
 Conversely, if the lights are too bright or there is too much signage, this may also be rated as stressful, resulting in avoidance behaviour .